 If you love adventure activities and adrenaline fuelled holidays, Iceland is the perfect place to visit at any time of the year.
-It’s an endless adventure of unusual activities and many destinations will struggle to compete!
+It’s an endless expedition of unusual activities and many destinations will struggle to compete!

 1. Rappel into a volcano